hardwario/bc-website/content/doc/projects/radio-co2-monitor.en.md

     {{% note "info" %}}You will see values after you launch your integration project.{{% /note %}}

 10. Click the settings wheel and you should see settings for your project.
-Wee need to get *auth-token* which we will copy to our **Node-RED** in **Blynk** node configuration.
+We need to get `Auth Token` which you have to copy to our **Node-RED** in **Blynk** node configuration.

     {{% img-zoom src="integration-blynk-8.png" width="300" %}}